OnetapInc/chromy/README.md

  - launchBrowser(default: true): If you want chromy to attach to Chrome that is already launched, set to true.
  - visible(default: false): If set to true, chrome is launched in visible mode.
 This option is not used if launchBrowser is false.
  - chromePath(default: null): This option is used to find out an executable of Chrome.
 If set to null, executable is selected automatically.
 This option is not used if launchBrowser is false.
+ - enableExtensions(default: false): Enable extension loading.
+(Generally, this options is used with userDataDir option)
  - chromeFlags(default: []): These flags is passed to Chrome.
 Each flag must have a prefix string "--".
 This option is not used if launchBrowser is false.
  - waitTimeout(default: 30000): If wait() doesn't finish in the specified time WaitTimeoutError will be thrown.
  - gotoTimeout(default: 30000): If goto() doesn't finish in the specified time GotoTimeoutError will be thrown.